KhronosGroup/VK-GL-CTS/ohos/README.md

 * --clt: Command-Line-Tools
 * --sdk: OpenHarmony Public SDK

-After complete the build, the "app1-signed".hap will be find in "ohosbuild\happroject\autosign\app1-signed.hap"
+After complete the build, the "deqpCts".hap will be find in "ohosbuild\happroject\autosign\deqpCts.hap"

 Test
 ---------------------
 1. Install the hap
 ```
-hdc install app1-signed.hap
+hdc install deqpCts.hap
 ```

 2. Run the case
 ![screenshot](./figures/Screenshot.jpeg)

+**Notice**
+The default project is just for OpenHarmony, If it needs to build for HarmonyOS, after build, it should using HarmonyOS Native Project, and then copy the "libs" and "cpp", "ets", "resources" directories to the HarmonyOS Native Project.
+After that it can build and run on
+HarmonyOS devices.